b-daarr/C-SHARK/README.md

-# CShark Space 🦈
+# C-SHARK 🦈
   At first, this project was started with the name of Embargo Breaker.

   During a rewrite, it was decided to change the name of the program to Shield, and now you have a completely advanced version of CShark Space.

-  With CShark Space, internet sanctions in Iran (at least) are bypassed.
+  With C-SHARK, internet sanctions in Iran (at least) are bypassed.

   Currently, it is a pre-release version and it is not stable, but a stable release will be provided soon...